cognitivetech/ollama-ebook-summary/summaries/Psychology_Majors_Companion.md

   * Do I have a reasonable idea about the kind of major I want to pursue?
   * Can I set aside the time it will take to earn a diploma?
   * Have I taken steps to determine whether I would qualify for financial aid?
-  * Have I considered what kind of living arrangements I’ll be able to afford?
+  * Have I considered what kind of living arrangements I'll be able to afford?
   * Will I be able to cope with the debt load that may result from my degree?
   * Am I excited about the prospect of learning with a wide variety of people?
   * Will I be able to function independently from my family?